metalwarrior665/act-store-manipulation/README.md

     // If this string if provided, act will get all records ending with this string and manipulating with them.
 Empty string is the same as not using this option at all.
     searchPostfix: Maybe String,

+    // If this string if provided, act will get all records matching this regular expression and manipulating with them.
+Empty string is the same as not using this option at all.
+Be careful that this regular expression is passed as string to a new RegExp constructor so you need to escape backslashes.
+    searchRegex: Maybe String,

     // This option only works when specifing exact keys with "keys" array property.
 Act gets records from "keys" array that have this string inserted.
     inputPrefix: Maybe String,